Thank you for your

 required every two years.
 Recipients and their dogs will need to return to

 JLAD for this process.
-Virtual recertification arrangements must be
+Virtual recertification arrangements may be

 requested and scheduled at least two months prior to the scheduled PAT to which